 This is a huge challenge, and we need to take a more holistic view to our sustainability work to reach net-zero.
 Alongside switching to renewable energy and improving energy efficiency, our work to restore biodiversity and transform to a circular fashion industry will also contribute to reducing our carbon footprint.

 When we started working on reducing our impact there were no global standards, so we used the best available information to set our targets and plans.

 Now we have the Paris Agreement that gives us a clear goal of 1.5°C and the Science Based Targets Initiative’s (SBTi) Net-Zero Standard that helps companies like ours translate this global goal into corporate targets.
-At H&M Group, we are committed to setting a Net-Zero target with SBTi and our goals are currently awaiting verification by the organisation.

 But our plans are never static, and we will change again if we need to realign with new science.

 We are committed to transforming our business and changing the way fashion is produced, consumed and used.
 Our new climate strategy amplifies our previous approach and reaches beyond our own value chain.